Gurpreet73/SQL_Music_store_Analysis_PROJECT/README.md

 # SQL_Music_store_Analysis_PROJECT
 This project involves analyzing various aspects of the music store using SQL.
 The database is modeled using several key tables that store information about the store’s sales, customers, and music catalog.
 By writing SQL queries, we explore different facets of the store's operations, including:

--Sales Trends
+#Sales Trends
--Customer Demographics
+#Customer Demographics
--Top Performing Artists/Tracks
+#Top Performing Artists/Tracks
--Employee and Sales Performance
+#Employee and Sales Performance

 ## Database And Tools
 -Postgre SQL